 It’s a busy world, and it’s about to get busier for many parents across the nation.
 School is resuming and that means squeezing more activities into an already jam-packed schedule.
-Here are 5 of my favorite time-savers.
+Here are 5 of our favorite time-savers.

 - Prepping Like a Boss on a Budget

 Back to school sales are a great place to stock up on family essentials on the cheap.
 Keep your eyes open for inexpensive organizers and containers that can be individually filled with go-to items.
 Shower caddies filled with bathroom necessities are space/time savers and can be decoratively functional.

 Upcycling old containers is a stylishly cost-effective way to store bulk items for later use, just make sure to label them.
 For example, those large plastic pretzel stick tubs make great art supply holders, so do decorated tin cans.

 - Choosing the Right Time for Each Task